 Typically, the operation itself can take from a few minutes to over an hour, but the average is 30 minutes.
 If you experience a complete loss of pressure or the temporary low pressure causes a problem, please contact HBPW at 616.355.1500.

 2. Flushing may lead to discolored water.
 This is okay!

 Flushing operations may also lead to discolored water, which can be drawn from homes and businesses if the water is being used during or immediately following the flushing.
 Such events should affect customers for a few hours at most.
 The discoloration is caused by iron (red color) or manganese (black color) particles being dislodged from the water main, which can stain porcelain and laundry.
 If discoloration occurs, open the cold tap nearest the water meter - usually a basement sink - to full flow until the water runs clear.
 In some situations, this may take 5 to 10 minutest.
 It is also advised that you make sure your water is clear before doing laundry or other projects for which discolored water could cause problems.

 3. Schedule of Flushing

 A precise schedule of flushing operations is difficult to determine more than a week in advance.
-If flushing is going to begin in your area soon, you will receive a direct mail communication via postcard.
+If flushing is going to begin in your area this season, you will receive a direct mail communication via postcard.